attractivechaos/kann/doc/01user.md

 an RNN, we have to unroll it with `kann_unroll()`.
 Variables and constants are shared between the original and the unrolled networks.
 Training the unrolled network simultaneously trains the original network.
 As the unrolled network has multiple input nodes, we cannot use `kann_train_fnn1()` for training.
+We are not providing a `kann_train_fnn1()` like API because converting all time series data to vectors may take too much memory (for example, converting text to vectors at the character level makes input 1000 times larger).
+We tried a callback-based API in an older version of KANN, but found it is confusing to use and is not flexible enough.
-We have to manually roll our own training routine.

-The following example shows how to train an RNN for character-level text
+For now, the only way to train an RNN is to manually write our own training routine.
+The following example shows how to train an RNN for character-level text generation:
-generation:
 ```c
 void train(kann_t *ann, float lr, int ulen, int mbs, int max_epoch, int len, const uint8_t *data)
 {